software-engr-full-stack/masked-singer/README.md

 3. docker-compose up -d

+4. `cd` into `backend`

-4. `make competition competition=COMPETITION-NAME` to create a Kafka topic named "COMPETITION-NAME"
+5. `make competition competition=COMPETITION-NAME` to create a Kafka topic named "COMPETITION-NAME"

-5. `make vote competition=COMPETITION-NAME singer=SINGER` to vote for specified singer competing in specified competition
+6. `make vote competition=COMPETITION-NAME singer=SINGER` to vote for specified singer competing in specified competition

-6. `make get-votes competition=COMPETITION-NAME` to consume the votes for the specified competition (TODO: count the votes)
+7. `make get-votes competition=COMPETITION-NAME` to consume the votes for the specified competition (TODO: count the votes)

-7. `make delete-competition competition=COMPETITION-NAME` to delete the Kafka topic named "COMPETITION-NAME"
+8. `make delete-competition competition=COMPETITION-NAME` to delete the Kafka topic named "COMPETITION-NAME"